ksmith94/medplum-documentation/packages/docs/docs/search/special-search-parameters.md

 ## _compartment

 A compartment is a grouping of resources which share a common relation.
 For example, each `Patient` resource has its own compartment.
-A `Patient` compartment includes any resources which have reference that `Patient`, usually in the `subject` field.
+A `Patient` compartment includes any resources which reference that `Patient`, usually in the `subject` field.

 Medplum allows you to easily search using compartments by providing the non-standard `_compartment` parameter.
 This enables you to find all resources of a given type that are associated with a certain compartment.